neicnordic/neic.no/_posts/2026-03-03-nordic-ai-union.md

 ---
 title: "Joining forces in developing AI ecosystem: Nordic AI Union"
 summary: NeIC is taking part in an initiative investigating how promising AI solutions can be promoted through Nordic-Baltic cooperation and by developing the AI innovation ecosystem.
-The Nordic AI Union (NAU) pre-study is funded by the Nordic Council of Ministers, and findings will be reported by May 2026.
+The Nordic AI Union (NAU) pre-study is funded by the Nordic Council of Ministers.
-photo: /assets/images/latest-news-15.png
+photo: /assets/images/latest-news-13.png
 ---

 Joining forces in developing AI ecosystem: Nordic AI Union